gadgetron/GadgetronOnlineClass/Courses/Day4/Lecture3/README.md

 Please ref to the slides for explanation of call AI models.

+These demo examples are currently on Gadgetron3.17_GTBabylon branch and will be merged to master branch.

 To run the two demo examples:

 ### Grappa AI